codeOfRobin/Questions-to-ask-your-interviewer-iOS/README.md

 	- [ ] comms - slack?
 	- [ ] Do people ever take sick days to get work done?
 	- [ ] When was the last time someone worked a late night/weekend in order to meet a deadline?
+	- [ ] Does the company support/allow remote work?
+How about working from home?
 	- [ ] How many meetings do you have in a day?
+Do you have the liberty to say no to meetings?
 	- [ ] Does your calendar look like a losing game of tetris?
 Do you have large continuous uninterrupted hours?
 	- [ ] Are there any private spaces in your office?
 	- [ ] Is there  a gym/field/court close to your office for physical activity?